spa44rty/FictionWriterStudio/replit.md

 - **Alternatives**: `qwen2.5:72b`, `mixtral:8x7b`

 ### How It Works
-1. **Analyze button**: Always uses medium model for balanced quality
+1. **Copy Editor Critique button**: Always uses medium model for balanced quality and professional editorial review
 2. **Chat interface**: Analyzes your prompt and automatically selects the best model
 3. **Model indication**: Chat responses show which model was used
 4. **Configuration**: Change models in the **AI Models** settings page